Nebraska Income Tax Calculator

 What did Nebraska LB 754 do?

-Legislative Bill 754, signed in 2023, set Nebraska on a path to significantly lower income tax rates.
-It reduced the top rate from 6.84% and created a schedule of automatic cuts that will bring the top rate to 3.99% by 2027, provided certain revenue conditions are met.
-The 2024 top rate under LB 754 is 5.84%.
+Legislative Bill 754, signed in 2023, set Nebraska on a path to lower income tax rates.
+It reduced the top rate from 6.84% and created a schedule of automatic cuts scheduled to bring the top rate to 3.99% by 2027.
+For tax year 2026 the top rate is 4.55%.

 When will Nebraska's top income tax rate reach 3.99%?